-We really don't have to introduce The Garden of Earthly Delights.
+The Garden of Earthly Delights needs little introduction.
 It’s one of the most famous, or infamous artworks in history, and for good reason.
-Opening the tryptich reveales three panels, on the left, the Garden of Eden, in the center, the titular Garden of Delight, and on the left, Hell.
-Each panel vibrates with activity — dozens of tiny figures indulge in every possible vice, perversion and torture.
+Opening the triptych reveals three panels, on the left, the Garden of Eden, in the center, the titular Garden of Delight, and on the left, Hell.
+Each panel vibrates with activity.
+Dozens of tiny figures indulge in every possible vice, perversion and torture.
 It’s remarkable.
 It’s a tour-de-force.
-It's an incredibly imaginative depection of sin and it's extrordinary punishments.
+An incredibly imaginative depiction of sin and its extraordinary punishments.
 Take a look, zoom in, explore.

-The Garden of Earthly Delights was so successful in it's time that it spawed imitations by numerious artists.
-Even today, it's influence can be felt in the work of artists like H.R.
+The Garden of Earthly Delights was so successful in its time that it spawned imitations by numerious artists, and today its influence can be felt in the work of artists like H.R.
 Geiger.
-Bosch worked in a time of extreme religious piety, and he found a loop hole.
-He created a caution against depravity, that nonetheless gave his viewers a twisted peek into their darkest fantasies.
+Bosch worked in a time of extreme religious piety, and but found a uniquely exciting way to express it, creating a vivid caution against depravity that also gave his viewers a twisted peek into their darkest fantasies.

 Got questions, comments or corrections about The Garden of Earthly Delights?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.